Daiwa House REIT Investment Corporation

 Remuneration

-• We have not set a target for the amount of remuneration for the executive officer of DHR and directors of the Asset Manager that is linked to climate-change indicators, but will review the remuneration structure as appropriate.
+• We have not set a target for the amount of remuneration for Executive Officer of DHR and directors of the Asset Manager that is linked to climate-change indicators, but will review the remuneration structure as appropriate.

 Physical Risk